nobooli/POLton/docs/src/trivia-streams.md

 She participated in a Fall Guys tournament featuring 26 VTubers including herself, and her team is named くるみわり/Kurumiwari (literally means nutcracker in Japanese), comprising the team members' names: Ku-zuha, Lu-lu, Mi-nato, Hima-wari.

-In the tournament, Honma Himawari won two crowns by herself, and the team won by a landslide, outdoing the 2nd place team by 16 points. (here's the link for her reaction when their victory is announced.)
+In the tournament, Honma Himawari won two crowns by herself, and the team won by a landslide, outdoing the 2nd place team by 16 points.
 Her level of excitement was exceedingly higher than usual and she let out a shout for joy, something that's very rarely seen from her streams.

 Try!
 PS5:

-She participated in a sneak peek of the PS5, along with her colleague Mayuzumi Kai.
-The project consisted of various popular Japanese Youtubers, including Hikakin and Hanae Natsuki (a very popular Japanese seiyuu, known for his Tanjiro from Kimetsu no Yaiba).
+She participated in a sneak peek of the PS5, in which her Nijisanji colleague Mayuzumi Kai also participated (in their own respective channels).
+The project consisted of various popular Japanese Youtubers, including Hikakin and Hanae Natsuki (Tanjiro's seiyuu).
+Despite her participating in the sneak peek, she didn't win the preorder lottery for the PS5 so she still doesn't have it.